sbseo/knowledge_graph/Readme.md

 Here we extract `1.7m` documents from the arXiv dataset available in https://www.kaggle.com/Cornell-University/arxiv.
 Moreover, we use `100,000` keywords to track word frequency and co-occurrence within each document.

 Our goal is to build a knowledge graph to find related words using the metric `PMI`.
-Additionally, we project the co-occurrence matrix into a 2D plot to visualize the similarity and dissimilarity among words and clusters.
+Additionally, we project points of co-occurrence matrix onto a 2D plot to visualize the similarity and dissimilarity among words and clusters.

 ## Result